 Yes.
 Olives range in size, but all share a similar round shape and may contain a hard pit, which make them a choking hazard.
 To reduce the risk, make sure any pits are removed and slice olives into rings or quarter olives lengthwise.
 As always, be sure to create a safe eating environment and stay within arm's reach of baby at mealtime.
 For more information, visit our section on gagging and choking and familiarize yourself with common choking hazards.

-12 to 24 months old: Pitted olives sliced into rings are great fun for toddlers and fantastic for working their fine motor skills as they will often try to hook the rings on their finger.
-You can also slice pitted olives into quarters lengthwise.
+Pitted olives sliced into rings are great fun for toddlers and fantastic for working their fine motor skills as they will often try to hook the rings on their finger.
+You can also slice pitted olives into quarters or halves lengthwise.
 Serve alongside an easier-to-eat food so the child can play with the olives while satisfying hunger.

 Get all of baby’s caregivers on the same page with our guide Baby-led Weaning with Daycare and Caregivers.